p10rahulm/IIScMSRLectures/content/seminars/20230113_VipulArora.md

 date_end = "2023-01-13T18:30:00+05:30"
 location = "YouTube Video Link" location_link = "https://www.youtube.com/watch?v=IK_BvWXPY_Q"
-notes = "We are grateful to the <a href = "https://www.accel.com/people/shekhar-kirani" target= "_blank">Shekhar Kirani</a> family for generously supporting this seminar series."
+notes = "We are grateful to the <a href = "https://www.accel.com/people/shekhar-kirani" target= "_blank">Shekhar Kirani</a> family and the <a href = "https://www.csa.iisc.ac.in/cfe-walmart/" target= "_blank">Walmart Center for Tech Excellence</a> for generously supporting this seminar series."
 +++

 <b>Abstract:</b>